Open-MBEE/mtip-sparx/README.md

 ### System Requirements

 * Windows 10

+### Installation

+* Download the MTIPInstaller.msi or setup.exe from repository (located under "Releases" on the right panel" and run following installer instructions.
 * Follow the installer to complete installation
 * Once completed you can now access the MTIP-Sparx EA plugin within the “Specialized” tab in EA

-### Installation

-* Download the MTIPInstaller.msi or setup.exe from repository (located under "Releases" on the right panel" and run following installer instructions.

 ### Building Instructions

-To build the plugin along with the plugin installer
+To build the plugin along with the plugin installer for development environment

 * Add registry key
   * See step 2 in [Create your first EA Add-in](https://sparxsystems.us/go/enterprise-architect-cloud/?keyword=%2Bsparx%20%2Benterprise%20%2Barchitect&creative=498008725817&gclid=CjwKCAiAp8iMBhAqEiwAJb94z-PmUa41-smzhAaqj634_Tt1h6UZBraN4dHq_1yjsy-FZh98_RWlPhoCreEQAvD_BwE](https://bellekens.com/2011/01/29/tutorial-create-your-first-c-enterprise-architect-add-in-in-10-minutes/))